HNikki0303/Streamit-Backend-/README.md

-Perfect.
-Now that I have your **backend code**, here is a polished and comprehensive `README.md` tailored for your **StreamIt Backend** — a personalized AI-powered MERN video streaming platform.

----

 # 📽️ StreamIt Backend

 The backend for **StreamIt**, a full-stack MERN video streaming platform that empowers both creators and viewers with a personalized AI assistant based on their channel description.
 This backend handles user authentication, video uploads, personalized content delivery, and secure data handling — all backed by robust REST APIs.

----

 ## 🚀 Features